 Outside of its web platform, thinkorswim packs a mighty punch.
 It gives traders access to advanced tools like market scans, thinkManual and tutorials to make sure you get the most out of the platform.

-Webull is a brokerage that is accessed through their mobile app.
+Webull is a brokerage that is accessed through its mobile app.
 It features commission-free stock and exchange-traded fund (ETF) trading.

 The broker is tailored towards intermediate and experienced self-directed investors and traders.
-It is most well known for their commission-free structure which allows active traders to save a considerable amount on commissions compared to others.
+It is most well-known for its commission-free structure which allows active traders to save a considerable amount on commissions compared to others.

 Webull’s platform allows you to analyze recommendations, revenue and historical earnings per share data.
 You can also access key statistics, insider trades, stock information such as earnings, dividends and stock splits and news feeds.

 TradingView’s takes the cake in this category.
-Their charting package offers 100+ built-in technical indicators for market analysis, which covers most popular trading concepts and indicators.
+The charting package offers 100+ built-in technical indicators for market analysis, which covers most popular trading concepts and indicators.
 It also offers 5,000+ custom-built indicators.

 The programming language TradingView allows you to create and share custom studies and signals, as it facilitates modification of any study’s code and can create any custom indicator from scratch.